cmars/onionpipe/README.md

 I'd also like to support more platforms, and eventually some package managers (brew, NixOS, choco).

-> How can I contribute?
+### How can I contribute?

 Pull requests are welcome in implementing the above wishlist / planned functionality.

-Otherwise, I'd only ask that you donate to the Tor project, with your dollar, or by hosting honest proxies and exit nodes.
+Otherwise, donate to the Tor project, with your dollar, or by hosting honest proxies and exit nodes.
 If you like and use this project, it only further proves the point that Tor is legitimate, essential, useful public infrastructure that benefits us all and needs our support.